 1. Peer review policy

-• Reviewers should ensure that the manuscript is within their area of expertise.
+Before accepting to review a manuscript, reviewers should ensure that the manuscript is within their area of expertise.
+If not, reviewers are welcome to provide suggestions for alternative reviewers.

-• Reviewers should inform the Editors of any related interests and recuse themselves from the peer-review process
+During the review process, reviewers should inform the Editors of any related interests and recuse themselves from the peer-review process in cases where there is a significant conflict of interest, financial or otherwise.
+For details, please refer to ICMJE.

 We ask reviewers the following types of questions to provide an assessment of the various aspects of a manuscript: